 The typical bride will have around 15 to 20 organisations to notify of her new name.
 As each company has their own name change procedure, it is a time consuming task to contact each one to ask, then sent off any documents that may be required.

-Confetti can save you the hassle of all the research with personalised Confetti name change kit.
-Confetti allows you to nominate who you need to notify of your new name, and we’ll provide all the information needed.
-If you need to send your request in writing, we’ll provide the letter, form or fax you need.
-If you can change your name online we’ll provide the web address and information needed.
-If there is another policy for changing names, we’ll provide all the information you need so you don’t need to get on the phone, wait on hold or ask what to do.
+NameSwitch can save you the hassle of all the research with personalised name change package.
+NameSwitch allows you to nominate who you need to notify of your new name, and they’ll provide all the information needed so you don’t need to get on the phone, wait on hold or ask what to do.

 Here are our top 5 tips for changing names to help you along the way: